gregorwolf/terraform-trial/README.md

 ## First time usage

 > [!IMPORTANT]
-> When you use this repository for the first time on a freshly created BTP Trial account then you need to uncomment the import lines in the `main.tf` file.
+> When you use this repository for the first time on a freshly created BTP Trial account then you need to uncomment the import lines in the `main.tf` file and insert your Subaccount ID.

 ## Usage